Positivity in the Renormalization of Effective Field Theory

 where $\order(\widehat{c}_{n})$ is the order of a dimension-$n$ coefficient normalized according to naive dimensional analysis~\cite{Manohar:1983md,Jenkins:2013sda}. $\order(\widehat{c}_{4})$ is known to be small since the SM is weakly coupled above the electroweak scale.
 If \eqref{eq:strong_condition} holds, which is natural in a range of UV completions~\cite{Giudice:2007fh,Biekotter:2014gup,Liu:2016idz,Contino:2016jqw,Stefanek:2024kds}, the dimension-8 couplings increase by running to the IR.

-Conversely, if the heavy particles are (very) weakly coupled to the SM, the Wilson coefficients are naturally also small, in which case the EFT $a$-theorem no longer governs the overall running of the dimension\nobreakdash-8 coefficients.
+Conversely, if the heavy particles are (very) weakly coupled to the SM, the Wilson coefficients are naturally also small, in which case the \sug{RG positivity} theorem no longer fixes the overall sign of the running at dimension-8 level.
 This may even lead to violations of the tree-level positivity bounds in the IR~\cite{Chala:2021wpj}.
 See Fig.~\ref{fig:RG_plot} for a schematic plot of the RG flow in various UV scenarios.

 We emphasize that violations of tree-level positivity bounds on dimension-8 couplings are consistent with the constraints from dispersion relations.
 As explained in \cite{Arkani-Hamed:2020blm}, even though $c_{4n}$ in \eqref{eq:A_FL} is positive in a mass-deformed theory below the mass gap, such a deformation is not small at low energies and may lead to different behavior in the deep IR compared to massless theories.
 Alternatively, an arc with a smaller radius in the picture of~\cite{Bellazzini:2020cot} is more positive, since the discontinuity is positive definite.
 However, the arc may be dominated by the loops of dimension-4 couplings~\cite{Chala:2021wpj,Li:2022aby,Chala:2023jyx,Ye:2024rzr}, such that the positivity of the arc does not constrain the sign of $c_{4n}$.
-We exemplify the violation of tree-level positivity bounds in the supplemental material, including a comparison to the dispersion relations.
+We exemplify the violation of tree-level positivity bounds in the supplemental material~\cite{Supp}, including a comparison to the dispersion relations.